ShadowTemplate/readme/README.md

 topics.
 In the future I'd love to have the possibility to also delve into other fields, such as algebra and statistics, computability and computational complexity.
-Above all, quantum computing is polarizing my curiosity right now.
+Above all, quantum computing is polarizing my curiosity these days.

-I see myself as a computer scientist more than as a software engineer, since I love analysing and solving complex problems from a theoretical point of view, in front of a whiteboard, rather than just building software.
+I see myself as a computer scientist more than a software engineer, since I love analysing and solving complex problems from a theoretical point of view, in front of a whiteboard, rather than just building software.
-However, I also like the practical part of my profession and few things in the world can gratify me as an expressive, clean, elegant code.
+However, I also like the practical part of my profession and few things in the world can give me satisfaction like an expressive, clean, elegant code does.
 I believe coding is an art involving a unique form of creativity.
 For this reason I always strive to implement algorithms in the best way I can and to develop robust, efficient and maintainable software.